alexanderconner/IceKingSoundboard/README.md

 ## License

-GNU GENERAL PUBLIC LICENSE Version 3.
+None.
+Code is merely for demonstrative purposes and can be taken and used by anyone, but I would appreciate a mention.

 I do not own or claim any rights to the soundclips used, which are the sole property of Cartoon Network Studios and Warner Bros Television Distribution, and are used solely through fair-use.